chenshuo/tcpip-study/docs/stevens.md

         * RFC 3493: 2003
     * RFC 2292: Advanced Sockets API for IPv6, W. Stevens and M. Thomas, 1998.
         * RFC 3542: 2003

+In other words, Rich Stevens not only documented the Sockets API, he helped design it.